 In certain circumstances, people assume that larger vehicles must yield the right of way to smaller vehicles, such as motorcycles.
-In Florida, however, that’s not the case.
-Many states do have laws like that, but in the Sunshine State, motorcycles are treated just like any other vehicle on the road.
-Motorcycles do not automatically have the right of way, and must instead obey the same traffic laws as all other vehicles.
+In many states, however, that’s not the case.
+For example, in Florida, motorcycles have the same rights and obligations as any other vehicle on the road.
+Motorcycles do not automatically have the right of way – or vice versa – and must obey the same traffic laws as all other vehicle drivers.

 Unfortunately, the risks of any motorist’s failure to yield the right of way fall especially heavily on motorcyclists.
 A right-of-way motorcycle accident can be deadly.
-In fact, failure to yield the right of way contributes to the cause of more than 7 percent of all fatal motorcycle crashes nationwide every year, according to the Insurance Information Institute.
+Failure to yield the right of way contributes to the cause of more than 7 percent of all fatal motorcycle crashes nationwide every year, according to the Insurance Information Institute.

-If you or a loved one suffered injuries in a motorcycle accident, you may wonder if another motorist’s failure to yield caused your injuries, and if so, if that motorist (or someone else) may owe you compensation.
+If a motorcycle accident injured you or a loved one, you might wonder if another motorist’s failure to yield caused your injuries, and if so, if that motorist (or someone else) owes you compensation.
 To find out, read the blog below, and then speak (for free) with an experienced and trusted motorcycle accident injury lawyer about your rights and options.

 Florida’s Right of Way Laws

 The State Uniform Traffic Control Statute governs travel on Florida roadways.
-The statute contains various provisions that cover different situations people encounter while driving, including who has the right of way at various locations on the road.
+The statute contains various provisions covering different situations people encounter while driving, including who has the right of way at various locations on the road.
 Those rules apply to all motorists, drivers of cars, trucks, and motorcycles alike.